MineRobber9000/pilot-py/README.md

 # pilot-py

-A WIP emulator of Pilot, the CPU behind the [HexHeld](https://github.com/hexheld) fantasy console.
+A WIP emulator of Pilot-16, the CPU originally behind the [HexHeld](https://github.com/hexheld) fantasy console.

-## Why?

-Because I felt like it, and nobody else seems to be forthcoming with anything resembling an emulator yet.

-## License

-Haven't decided on one yet.
-I promise it'll be something open-source though, debating either GPL or MIT.
-(It's not finished, in any case, so I wouldn't go using it if I were you.)
+Archived because Pilot-16 is being replaced and I don't think I'll get around to finishing this anytime soon.
+Maybe later?

+All of the code here is now officially under MIT license (it's what I would've chosen anyways) but I can't be bothered to copy/paste the license in, so you have my word in this commit that that's my intention.